don-makav3li666/Online-Retail-Analysis/README.md

 III.
 SalesTrends by Day of Week

     Findings: With a total quantity sold of 4,689 and total revenue of $1,167,823, Thursday stands out as the strongest day in terms of both sales volume and revenue generation.
     Midweek Outperforms the Weekend in Sales:

     The top three days for both quantity and revenue are Thursday, Wednesday, and Tuesday.
 Together, they account for a significant share of total sales, indicating that midweek days are the peak sales period.
     In contrast, Sunday shows the lowest sales, with only 2,207 items sold and a revenue of $467,732, suggesting a dip in customer activity on weekends.

     Insight: Since midweek days (Tuesday to Thursday) generate the highest sales, consider focusing marketing promotions or product launches on these days to capitalize on existing customer interest.
+For example,
-For example, running a midweek sale could amplify already high traffic and increase revenue further.
+    running a midweek sale could amplify already high traffic and increase revenue further.

     Sunday shows the lowest sales and revenue.
 This could be an opportunity to explore targeted promotions or discounts to encourage more purchases.
 Testing special weekend offers, like "Sunday-only discounts," might help capture a larger audience and boost end-of-week sales.

 IV.
 Repeat Purchase Patterns

     Findings

     Moderate-Frequency Purchasers: The largest group of customers, with 1,757 customers are classified as "Moderate-Frequency Purchasers," making purchases every 31 to 180 days.

     High-Frequency Purchasers: There are 1,134 customers who fall into the "High-Frequency Purchaser" category, making purchases roughly every month or more frequently (within a 30-day interval).

     Low-Frequency Purchasers: A smaller segment, with 167 customers are classified as "Low-Frequency Purchasers," with intervals between purchases ranging from 181 to 366 days.

     Insight: Opportunity for Customer Segmentation and Personalization

     Understanding the distribution of purchase frequency enables more effective customer segmentation.
 Each frequency group has distinct purchasing behaviors, allowing for tailored marketing strategies:

     High-Frequency Purchasers: Benefit from loyalty programs.

     Moderate-Frequency Purchasers: Engage with reminders and retention offers.

     Low-Frequency Purchasers: Appeal with seasonal or limited-time offers.

+D. Geographic Analysis

+I. Distribution of Revenue by Country

+   - Top Revenue-Generating Country:

+     United Kingdom is by far the highest revenue contributor, generating £8,187,806.36, which accounts for 84% of total revenue.
+This suggests that the UK is the primary market for this business.

+   -  Secondary Markets:

+Netherlands and Ireland (EIRE) are the next two top contributors, generating £284,661.54 and £263,276.82 respectively.
+Despite being in the top three, their contributions are significantly lower than the UK, making up only around 2.92% and 2.7% of total revenue.